-The District has emergency interties with the Sonoma Developmental Center and the Sobre Vista Mutual Water Company (SVMWC).
+The District has emergency interties with the City of Sonoma and Sobre Vista Mutual Water Company (SVMWC).
 In the event of an emergency, either SDC or SVMWC can provide potable water based on their agreement.
 The SVMWC intertie is unidirectional and can only be used to supply District water to SVMWC in the event of an emergency.
+The City of Sonoma intertie can be activated to supply either agency with potable water based on an agreement.